kkharji/clj-duct-reitit/README.md

     - `:pretty?` whether to make log exceptions easier to read.

 [ring-reitit-exception-middleware]: https://cljdoc.org/d/metosin/reitit/0.5.15/doc/ring/exception-handling-with-ring#exceptioncreate-exception-middleware

+#### `duct.reitit/cross-origin`

+Cross-origin resource sharing configuration, In development, the origin will always be a wildcard as the example above. valid keys: `:headers, :origin, :methods`

 ### Overview

 `duct.module/reitit` needs the following keys to resolve registry entries or inline symbols: